Terms of Service

 8.1 Eligibility.
 Artists may bump their own public, released tracks to temporarily increase their visibility in recommendation and discovery feeds.
 Bumping is available only for: (a) tracks you own (artist_id matches your account); (b) tracks that are publicly visible and whose release date has passed; (c) tracks that belong to a public, released Release; (d) tracks not created by or on behalf of a Label (label-managed tracks cannot be bumped).

 8.2 Bump Limits.
 Each user may have a limited number of active bumps at any one time.
 The default limit is 1 concurrent active bump; users with elevated roles (Artist, Staff, Admin, Super Admin) may have a higher limit of 2 concurrent active bumps.
+Artist Plus subscribers may have an increased active bump limit (currently up to 5).
 These limits are subject to change.

 8.3 Bump Duration.
 A bump is active for 48 hours from the time it is applied.
 After expiry, the track returns to its organic position in feeds.
 You cannot bump the same track again until the prior bump expires.